Pipest/Skyline-Techspace/README.md

 I inputed the information as request by the tutor in the index file and also copy and paste the sign-up html on the signup.html file.

+# update

+I added some some files to my assignment.